breakdowns/gxbm-blog/content/page/about/index.en.md

 **📝 NOTE:**
 - Private Bot PM Not available if you're not Join the Main Plan (Join VIP Group)
-- The Expired Plan (Include Bot PM) date follows when You Join/Renew
+- The Expired Plan (Include Bot PM Plan) date follows when You Join/Renew
 - VIP doesn't mean there are no limits!

 **💳 Payment:**